ruslan-marian/bistro/README.md

 The GET method can be tested in a browser.
 For instance, to get ingredient 1 paste this `http://localhost:8080/api/ingredient/1` in the address bar.

 Other methods, like POST and PUT can be tested using the [Postman](https://www.getpostman.com/) API testing tool.
 For example, when trying POST with `http://localhost:8080/api/ingredient`, select the request **Body** type as "JSON (application/json)" and write the value using this format: `{"name"="red wine"}`.

+In a similar way, to POST a new recipe set a JSON body to `{"name": "The Portobello Grilled Steak", "people": 2}`.

 ## References